 - After the snowplows have finished cleaning your street, clear snow and ice from the sidewalks, storm drains and fire hydrants in front of your residence.

-- Have patience: crews work around the clock during snow emergencies to clear the streets.
+- Crews work around the clock during snow emergencies to clear the streets.
 Although your street may not be plowed as quickly as you would like, our crews will make their way to you.
 Your patience is appreciated during these times.